 This is an historical “peek’ into the beginngs of Los Lagos II Homeowners Association No. 1. (the legal name of our Association …. hereafter, referred by other-than-legal terms).
-The following information was gathered from an interview with long-time Manager of the Homeowner’s Association, Ray Hunnicutt.
-Ray was one of the original Board of Directors of our non-profit Association, and is still “one-of-us”!
-He subsequently contracted with the Association, to provide Management services for the Association, from 1980 to 1999.
-He resigned from the Board, to enter into that Management contract.
+The following information was gathered from an interview with Ray Hunnicutt who was one of the original Board of Directors and provided management service for our non-profit Association from 1980 to 1999.

 Delbert Trailor, owner of the Dell Trailor Construction Co, Phoenix, purchased “our” raw-desert land in the early 70’s …. as Mr. McCulloch was deveoping and promoting his “Grand Plan” to create this “town-on-the-lake”.
 Apparently, construction of our complex was begun shortly thereafter.
 Our condo-complex followed the successful development of the “other” Los Lagos development, directly North of ours.
 These two entirely separate condominium developments were never inter-connected, contrary to much misunderstanding in the Lake Havasu community.